Skilling review

 Is Skilling A Good Broker?

-We spent over 3 months examining Skilling in depth.
-Although we found some very useful aspects of the Skilling platform that would be useful to some traders, our overall our feeling is that you would be better served with an alternative to Skilling.
+We have spent over 5 years examining Skilling in depth.
+Although we found some very useful aspects of the Skilling platform that would be useful to some traders.
+We feel that a alternative to Skilling may better suit you.

-- Skilling have an international presence in multiple countries.
-This includes local Skilling seminars and training.
+• Skilling have an international presence in multiple countries.
+Including local Skilling seminars and training.

-- Skilling are able to hire people from various locations in the world who can better communicate in your local language.
+• Skilling can hire people from various locations in the world who can better communicate in your local language.

 Skilling Risk Disclosure